mshafer1/webtest-flask-fixture/README.md

 # Useage

-Start writing a PyTest test, and use webtest_flask_fixture to load pages.
+Start writing a PyTest test, and use `webtest_flask_fixture.test_app` to load pages.

 Example: